 He theorized that the doctors had “cadaveric matter” on their hands and were transmitting infections to their patients.
 The midwives never dealt with other types of patients so this was why their infection rates were so much lower.
 While we know now that that fever is caused by bacteria, germ theory was not yet known in the greater scientific community.
 Still, the basic premise was right.
 Doctors were responsible for bringing diseases to their patients through their unwashed hands.

 For years, Semmelweis’ findings were resisted by other doctors and scientists who bristled at the idea that these deaths were preventable and caused by their own lack of hygiene.
-Semmelweis implemented the practice of hand-washing and saw measurable improvements across the board amongst his patients, yet others continued to find the idea laughable.
+Semmelweis implemented the practice of hand-washing and saw measurable improvements across the board among his patients, yet others continued to find the idea laughable.

 He ultimately never got to see the impact his ideas would have on the world as he died in a mental hospital at the age of 47, perhaps driven mad by the stress of trying to convert others to his theory.